abinojha/DataVis/README.md

 # DataVis
 ### Blog_PostI
 #### This visualization is based on NYC Open Data about the graffiti complaints in all five boroughs.
-The data are fetched from '311 Serivce Request Form', organized form 2011 to present.
+The data are fetched from '311 Serivce Request Form', organized from 2011 to present.
 [BlogpostI](/BlogpostI.md)